MIT-Emerging-Talent/ET6-practice-code-review/README.md

 our teamwork and dedication to mastering foundational concepts in software development.
 Our primary objective is to collaboratively design and develop a calculator, with every team member contributing to its various functionalities.

+As a team of **10 emerging talents**, we are working together to:

+- Implement different features of the **calculator project**, including basic arithmetic, advanced functions, and more.
+- Collaborate on code reviews to ensure high quality and maintainability.
+- Utilize **Git** for version control and collaboration.
+- Navigate and manage projects effectively on **GitHub** using issues, pull requests, and project boards.
+- Adhere to **test-driven development (TDD)** cycles to ensure robust and reliable code.